 Diesel is used in testing backup power generators at manufacturing facilities and accounts for most of annual oil consumption.
-The remainder is gasoline for transportation (owned Box Truck).
+The remainder is liquified petroleum gas for food service and gasoline for transportation (owned Box Truck).

 Gas

 Natural gas is used for building heating.